 Ms. Jeppson shared her screen and began discussing the proposed changes to NAC 587.
 Ms. Jeppson noted that changes made in red are proposed removals from NAC 587 and changes made in blue are proposed additions.
-Ms. Jeppson noted that if fees for the inspection and certification of potatoes would exceed \$3000.00 with any single company, that said company would need to obtain a surety bond or another form of security that is satisfactory to the
+Ms. Jeppson noted that if fees for the inspection and certification of potatoes would exceed \$3000.00 with any single company, that said company would need to obtain a surety bond or another form of security that is satisfactory to the Director.

-Director.
 The original amount required for such bond is currently \$2000.00.
 Ms. Jeppson indicated that with the increase in fee rates, it was determined that this threshold should also be increased to better fit the needs of industry.

 Ms. Jeppson discussed NAC 587 Section 1 Subsection 2 and the change in hourly rate from \$40.00/hr to \$60.00/hr pertaining to grading and certification.
-Ms. Jeppson stated that \$60.00/hr inspection fees are consistent across the Division.
-Ms. Jeppson also stated that these costs were in line with other states across the nation.
+Ms. Jeppson stated that \$60.00/hr inspection fees were in line with other state fee structures.
 Ms. Jeppson discussed NAC 587 Section 1 Subsection 3 and the fee changes from \$50.00 to \$60.00 for the inspection of forage for the presence of noxious weeds.
+She clarified that the term forage was being struck and replaced with products since the weed-free program is industry driven and there has been an increase in diversity of products requested for certification.

 Ms. Jeppson discussed NAC 587 Section 1 Subsection 5 and the fee changes for phytosanitary certificates from \$7.00 to \$10.00 per acre.
 Ms. Jeppson discussed NAC 587 Section 1 Subsection 6 and the fee change from \$25.00 to \$40.00 per state phytosanitary and free sale certificates.
 Ms. Jeppson also mentioned that this fee change will also apply to federal phytosanitary certificates.
-Ms. Jeppson noted that these are official documents that are closely monitored, time intensive for industry, and require a significant amount of drafting and engagement with the requestor.
-The previous fee structure was not covering these costs.
+Ms. Jeppson noted that this is a time intensive process and the previous fee structure was not covering these costs.
 Ms. Jeppson discussed Section 3 Subsection 1 and the change to the certification fee from \$25.00 to \$30.00 with a minimum charge of \$40.00 per application.

 Ms. Jeppson discussed the definition changes to seed Wholesalers and seed Retailers and the annual fees charged.
 Ms. Jeppson discussed the annual fee of \$75.00 for seed Retailers and \$750.00 fee for seed Wholesalers.
 The intent for these fees is to allow NDA staff to complete lab analysis to confirm germination, purity and noxious weed contaminations that could be present within those seeds.
 Ms. Jeppson discussed the methods used by Russell Wilhelm to assess seed registration programs across the country to determine a fair and equitable fee schedule for seed analysis.
-This included information on a 2019 study from North Dakota on retail seed that found 11% of the samples (roughly 1,000 samples taken) were non-compliant (i.e., had germination and purity issues in addition to noxious weeds), Ms. Jeppson discussed engagement with state nurseries and the Board of Agriculture nursery representative on how best to execute this program, disseminate lab analysis information, and trends across the state should this addition proceed.
+This included information on a 2019 study from North Dakota on retail seed that found 11% of the samples (roughly 1,000 samples taken) were non-compliant (i.e. had germination and purity issues in addition to noxious weeds), Ms. Jeppson discussed engagement with state nurseries and the Board of Agriculture nursery representative on how best to execute this program, disseminate lab analysis information, and trends across the state should this addition proceed.
 Per feedback from the nursery industry, the NDA would strategize on the seed brand and/or species to ensure retailers and wholesalers are being provided with analyses that will allow them to make informed business decisions.
 Ms. Jeppson discussed the definitions of seed retailers and seed wholesalers.